 Page Count: 0

-The Sheet Metal Shearing segment shows the shearing process while explaining and defining - blade rake/shear angle, blade/knife clearance, blade/knife angle of inclination, knife sharpness, the components & types of shears, process gaging, camber, bow, twist, and the coil slitting process.
+The sheet metal shearing segment shows the shearing process while explaining and defining blade rake/shear angle, blade/knife clearance, blade/knife angle of inclination, knife sharpness, the components and types of shears, process gaging, camber, bow, twist, and the coil slitting process.

-The Sheet Metal Bending segment concentrates mainly on the terms defining a bend, such as the neutral axis, bend allowance, bend radius, and springback, and focuses on the primary bending machine - the press brake.
-Various examples of press brake dies, gaging, and bending operations, such as air bending, and bottom bending, are shown, as well as, a segment on folding technology.
+The sheet metal bending segment concentrates mainly on the terms defining a bend — neutral axis, bend allowance, bend radius, and springback — and focuses on the primary bending machine, the press brake.
+Various examples of press brake dies, gaging, and bending operations, such as air bending and bottom bending, are shown along with a segment on folding technology.

 Table of Contents:

 Related Products IDs (Personify): 118464;124802;50123866;50123867;50123868;50123869

 Publication URL (for ECD and other linked products)

 Produced By SME

 Video Length: 21 minutes